Stock photo from iStock/Getty Images.

 - Literary work

-- This includes materials that is on the Internet and materials that have been printed;
+- This includes materials that are on the internet and materials that have been printed;

 - Artistic work